sejalyadav0818/Event-Calendar/README.md

 ### 4. Reminders
    * Users can set reminders for events.
 When an event is near, the application can display a notification (for web, you could use browser notifications).

-## State Management
-  * Implementation using Redux in This Branch.

 ## Pages

 ### 1. Homepage